BenBals/pretix-fsr-validation/README.rst

-Regex Validation
+FSR Validation
 ==========================

 This is a plugin for `pretix`_.

-Allows to add arbitrary regex validation to fields
+Custom validation for orders built for the FSR Digital Engineering an Uni Potsdam

 Development setup
 -----------------